duglin/xreg-github/README.md

 - fix it so that a failed call to model.Save() (e.g. verify fails) doesn't invalidate existing local variables.
 See if we can avoid redownloading the model from the DB
+- make sure we check for uniqueness of IDs - they're case insensitive and unique within the scope of their parent
+- make sure we throw an error if ?specversion on HTTP requests specifies the wrong version
+- make sure we have tests for resoucre.readonly - in particular DELETE

 - pagination
 - have DB generate the COLLECTIONcount attributes so people can query over